 Contractors receiving their first umbrella company payslip can sometimes find it challenging to understand exactly how their pay has been calculated and what deductions have been made.
 However, the actual payslip is fairly straightforward to understand once you know what to look for.

 This guide explains exactly how an umbrella company payslip is generated, and what the deductions refer to – using real-life example payroll data.
+Scroll down for an example.

 Umbrella company employee vs. permanent employee